 Non-occupational cost and treatment statistics were estimated using two of IBM Watson's MarketScan databases: Commercial Claims and Encounters (CCAE), and Health and Productivity Management (HPM).
-Short-term disability claims from the past 10 years with medical insurance eligibility during, and at least 180 days after the return to work (RTW) date, were included in this analysis.
+Short-term disability claims with medical insurance eligibility during, and at least 180 days after the return to work (RTW) date, were included in this analysis.
 The HPM databases' primary diagnosis was used for the claim's reason for disability.
 All procedures, prescriptions, and diagnoses noted between 7 days prior to disability and 180 days after the disability end date were collected from the CCAE database.
-In the CCAE database, procedures have an associated diagnosis, and therefore only procedures related to the reason for disability were included.
-The single-level category from Healthcare Cost and Utilization Project's multi-level Clinical Classification Software (CCS) was used to link procedures to the reason for disability.8 In the CCAE database, prescriptions are not linked to a diagnosis and therefore were linked to new prescriptions dated within 2 days of the date of diagnosis in outpatient and inpatient claims.
-All prescriptions up to 180 days after disability in the therapeutic class of the prescriptions were matched to the date of diagnosis.
+In the CCAE database, procedures have an associated diagnosis; therefore, only procedures that were related to the reason for disability were included.
+We used the single-level category from Healthcare Cost and Utilization Project's multi-level Clinical Classification Software (CCS) to link procedures to the reason for disability.
+In the CCAE database, prescriptions are not linked to a diagnosis; therefore, we linked new prescriptions dated within 2 days of the date of diagnosis in outpatient and inpatient claims.
+All prescriptions up to 180 days after disability in the therapeutic class of the prescriptions matched to the date of diagnosis were then collected.